biosails/pheniqs/docs/configuration.md

 Notice that a negative token **start** coordinate is equivalent to the corresponding positive token **end** coordinate on the reverse complemented strand and vice verse.
 More formally the token `0:-x:-y` is equivalent to `0:y:x` if applied to the reverse complement of the segment.
 For instance to concatenate to the first output segment the first 6 bases of the reverse complemented strand of the first input segment you would define token `0:-6:` and then reference it in the transform pattern for output segment 0 as `~0`.

-## Contextual `transform` directives
+## Contextual `transform`

-A `transform` directive declared in the root of the instruction assembles the [output read](glossary#output_segment) and implicitly defines the `output segment cardinality`.
+A `transform` declared in the `template` directive of the instruction assembles the [output read](glossary#output_segment) and implicitly defines the `output segment cardinality`: the number of segments in the output read.
 When declared inside a [barcode decoder](#barcode-decoding) directive a `transform` constructs the segmented sequence that is matched against the possible barcode values.

 >```json
 {